 Author: Dilman Dila Publisher: Black Letter Media.
 Synopsis: A killing in the sun is a collection of speculative fiction from Africa.
 It draws from the rich oral culture of the author’s childhood, to tell a wide variety of stories.
-Some of these stories are set in a futuristic Africa, where technology has transformed everyday life …
+Some of these stories are set in a futuristic Africa, where technology has transformed everyday life and a dark force rules.
+Others are set in the present day, with refugee aliens from outer space, ghosts haunting brides and grooms, evil scientists stalking villages, and greedy corporations creating apocalypses.
+There are murder mysteries, tales of reincarnation and of the walking dead, and …

 Arrows of Rain is the debut novel of Nigerian American author Okey Ndibe.